Are your WordPress contact forms working properly?

 On the next screen, it’ll ask you which API you want to use.

-Go ahead and select ‘Gmail API’ from the dropdown menu for ‘Which API you are using?’
+Go ahead and select ‘Gmail API’ from the dropdown menu for ‘Which API are you using?’

 After that, you’ll choose ‘User data’ for the ‘What data you will be accessing?’ field.